thatguysimon/minitest-stub_on_roids/README.md

 # => Works
 ```

+#### Multiple calls with different arguments

-Use the `expectations` keyword argument to expect a method to be called a specific amount of times within the block with different arguments and return values (order must be respected):
+Use the `expectations` keyword argument to expect a method to be called a multiple times within the block with different arguments and return values (order must be respected).

+Given the following expectations array:

 ```ruby
 expectations = [